-Note: This article was first published in February 2015, and has been updated to reflect current information.
+Note: This article was first published in February 2015, updated December 2017, July 2019, and now January and April 2021 to reflect most current information.

-A critical part of the ICF credentialing process is to submit coaching session recordings when you apply for your MCC, PCC or ACC credential.
+A critical part of the International Coaching Federation (ICF) credentialing process is to submit coaching session recordings when you apply for your MCC, PCC or ACC credential.
 This is called a Performance Evaluation by the ICF.

 Here are my top ten tips for putting yourself in the best position to have your coaching session recordings pass.

 1. Choose a non-coach client.
 Even though the ICF allows you to have a coach as your client if they are clearly an ongoing client, I recommend you carefully consider if you submit such a session.
 This is because coaches are trained in the skills you are seeking to demonstrate, and will often be overly helpful, or overly coach themselves.
 This means your skill level demonstration has to be higher, or may not allow you to showcase the full range of your coaching skills.
 This may result in an overall lower score since the Assessors are not able to clearly determine your coaching abilities.

 *Having written that, there are coaches who have coaches as their primary target audience and such recordings do pass ICF credential process.
 Remember this is a coaching exam where you need to showcase your coaching skills.
 If you do consider a coach as client, then perhaps agree to coach them on life or work topics, that minimize their mentioning they are a coach.